xiahualiu/linux-driver-tutorials/i2c.md

 After you instantiate the `i2c_client`, you are free to use the i2c/smbus communication methods above.
 If a device supports smbus protocol, it is always better than using the plain i2c communication methods.

-## Accessing i2c from user space

-You may want to write an user space i2c driver code, however it is not prefered.
-If you want to understand what is the difference between a kernel driver and a user space driver, check LDD3 [Chapter 2](https://static.lwn.net/images/pdf/LDD3/ch02.pdf) at page 37.

-In general, a kernel driver always performs better than a user space driver.
-However, in case some people want it, here is a brief introduction of [how to access i2c device from userspace](https://www.kernel.org/doc/Documentation/i2c/dev-interface).
-It is pretty straight forward with a very good example.

 ## Using `regmap` to access i2c device

-If you are familiar with i2c protocol you may notice that a lot of the i2c operations are based on the register reading and writing.
+If you are familiar with the i2c protocol you may notice that a lot of the i2c operations are based on the register reading and writing.
 So if you are dealing with such a device, there is a new feature after Linux kernel version 3.1 called `regmap`.
 It abstracts the registers on the i2c device, so you can read and write via memory address like operating on a normal memory segments.

 `regmap` is very useful in i2c and spi communication methods, it provides a high level abstraction and data buffering mechanism for i2c communication.